 There are three roads into the FedEx Field grounds, and if you have a color-coded permit or have purchased parking in advance, you’ll be using one of these roads into the stadium.

-Those looking to pay cash will need to navigate onto Brightseat Road (going toward FedEx Field from the north, make a left before entering the stadium parking lot) and then head to the cash lot a quarter-mile away.
-Cash parking currently starts at $40; you can view a FedEx Field parking map here.
+Those looking to pay on site will need to navigate onto Brightseat Road (going toward FedEx Field from the north, make a left before entering the stadium parking lot) and then head to the single-game entry lot a quarter-mile away.

 Landover hotels near FedEx Field